brannerchinese/rc_study_plans/README.md

 ### Environment

+I want very much to work in a pure Linux environment.
+During my first batch, I used Ubuntu under VirtualBox on Mac OS X, but I had a lot of trouble with the environment at times — I suppose I lost two weeks of the batch to pointless fiddling with problems I couldn't find the solutions to.
+Never again.

  1. Laptop options

-    Chromebook, working on DigitalOcean instance, is a cheaper option than Dell.
+    One option is to use a dedicated Linux machine and another is to work on remote Linux instance.
+Of the dedicated Linux machines, Dell machines seem more reliable than System 76.
+If I'm to work on remote instance, one option is to use my old MacBook and another is to get an inexpensive machine — a Chromebook is a cheaper option than Dell.

     Acer Chromebook for Work has significantly fewer bad reviews on Amazon than Acer Chromebook 15.

-Not sure how happy I will be working full-time on a laptop again, but it's only for six weeks.
+    I'm not sure how happy I will be working full-time on a laptop again, but it's only for six weeks.

     2. Dell XPS 13.